 Here are some of the highlights:

 These were made from what looked to be old ceiling tiles.
 Think farmhouse ceiling tiles with metal artwork.
 Pretty cool.
-These were 15 or 20 I think.
+These were between 15 and 20 dollars.

 This booth was a favorite but their prices were a little too high.